bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brun.md

 * The proof uses what today is called 'Brun's sieve'.
 * Later mathematicians have strengthened these results, using methods based on those first developed by Brun, but the two conjectures are still open.
 * Let us return to Brun's career.
-* We note that her home town of Frogn was adjacent to Drobak where Brun's father had bought an old house.
 * In 1946 Brun was appointed to a chair at the University of Oslo which he occupied for nine years until he retired in 1955 at the age of seventy.
 * Brun published two books after he retired, namely The Art of Calculating in Old Norway until the Time of Abel (Norwegian) (1962) and All is Number, a History of Mathematics from Antiquity to the Renaissance (Norwegian) (1964).
 * In addition to these books on the history of mathematics, Brun wrote many papers on the subject.